-• String getAssetsList(String factoryID, boolean zip)
+String/XML getAssetsList(String factoryID)

 It retrieves from the database all the assets information stored in a DFM instance based on the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the complete list of the factory's assets.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID and zip are URL parameters.
+The factoryID is a URL parameter.

-• String getAssetByID (String factoryID, String assetID, boolean zip)
+String/XML getAssetByID (String factoryID, String assetID)

 It retrieves from the database the information of a specific asset related to a DFM instance based on its ID and the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the corresponding asset component's information.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID, assetID and zip are URL parameters.
+The factoryID, assetID are URL parameters.

-• String deleteAssetsList (String factoryID)
+String/XML deleteAssetsList (String factoryID)